Nerds489/technical-research-papers/CONTRIBUTING.md

 - Be respectful and constructive
 - Focus on technical merit
-- Acknowledge others' contributions
+- Acknowledge others' research
-- Help maintain a welcoming environment
+- Help maintain an academic environment

 ## Questions?

-Feel free to open an issue for any questions about contributing.
+Feel free to open an issue for any questions about contributing research.

-Thank you for helping improve this research collection!
+Thank you for helping expand this research collection!